 And this, for me, was the genius of Dave’s work — and the genius of his life at Pomona.
 His commitment to his students here was entirely composed of those single-entendre values, a determination to really know them, to treat them as actual people whose struggles were every bit as real as his own.
 But he also had the respect for them that led him to refuse them the easy way out, to forbid any laziness in their expression, to force them to wrestle with their sentences with the same ferocity that he did.

-Dave was my hero, and I had for six years the unimaginable privilege of working with him.
+Dave was in lots of ways my hero, and I had for six years the unimaginable privilege of working with him.
 In the English department’s meeting, back in 2000, during which we first discussed our desires for the new endowed chair we’d been given, I tentatively floated the idea that the kind of writer I most wanted us to hire was someone like David Foster Wallace — someone in the midst of a formidable career, someone with a range of writing that would clearly translate into a range of teaching that would enrich the life of the department and the lives of our students.

 Sometimes the universe hears your wishes, however briefly.